kibook/xml-utils/utils/xml-transform/README.md

     $ xml-transform -e /foo/bar -s style1.xsl doc1.xsl

-Extract the text value of a single node from a document:
+Extract the text value of a node from a document:

     $ xml-transform -E /foo/bar doc1.xml